Writing about people, place, journeys.

 NDR Radio, Germany

-I’m drawn to parts of the world with ‘difficult’ reputations: Central and Saharan Africa, Central Asia, Iraq, Siberia.
-I look for counter-narratives — enigmatic stories that reveal the extraordinary resilience and compassion of ordinary people.
+I’m drawn to parts of the world with ‘difficult’ reputations.
+I look for counter-narratives — enigmatic stories that reveal the extraordinary humanity and resilience among ordinary people.

 Rigorous research and on-the-ground reporting informs my work, which increasingly explores the intersection of ‘traditional’ history, oral memory, and insider-outsider perspectives.